pgolo/sic/README.md

 > "bad" --> "good" will not be used; "bad" --> "better" will be used instead

-**Method** `sic.Model.remove_rule` removes single tokenization instruction from Model instance if is there:
+**Method** `sic.Model.remove_rule` removes single tokenization instruction from Model instance if it is there:

 ```python
 model.remove_rule(sic.ReplaceToken('bad', 'good'))